11 miles, out and back in Rutland, on gentle slopes which are stone dust paved.

 Mile 1.7 - Pass along Thayer Pond, a good spot with several benches for year-round bird watching and fishing.

-Mile 2.2 - Mill Brook beaver pond on right - good place to see a beaver dam and occasionally, beavers at work.
+Mile 2.2 - Mill Brook beaver pond on both sides - a good place to see a beaver dam and occasionally, beavers at work.

 Mile 2.4 - Note the historic mile marker on the right as you enter the Charnock cut, the highest point on the MCRT and the deepest railroad cut on the entire 104-mile rail corridor.
 This 900’ long granite cut is cool and mossy on hot summer days and is laden with icicles through the winter.
 When the trains ran, workers needed to chisel ice from along the curved walls for the engine to pass.

 Mile 2.6 – Enter the tunnel under Charnock Hill Rd – completed by Wachusett Greenways with support from Mass Trails, DCR, and many volunteers in 2007.
+Charnock derives from old English meaning ‘place of rocky piles’.
 Note the extensive murals in the tunnel describing life in Rutland, created by artist Margaret McCandless in 2021.
 Photos of these wonderful murals are here.

 Mile 3.2 – cross Barrack Hill Rd